Kitsune-Wunker/Kitsune-Wunker/README.md

 - 👋 Hi, I’m @Kitsune-Wunker
-- 👀 I’m interested in
+- 👀 I’m interested in unlocking the esoteric secrets of pingus
 - 🌱 I’m currently learning Wunkology
 - ⚡ Fun fact: there are 6 faces on a cube